Alumni Association

 In terms of approach,e-materiae intendsto capitalize on the remarkable potential offered by both ERCIM’s reputation and the visibility of the master’s program itself.
 This involves a communication strategy that is both internal and external.

 As for the necessary human, financial, and material resources,e-materia mustsecure them on its own.
-This requires the election of the association’s executive board, whose members—with everyone’s support—will be tasked, among other things, with representing all students in the Master’s program, establishing partnerships with recruiting organizations, and securing the funding essential to the association’s development.
+This requires the election of the association’s executive board, whose members—with everyone’s support—will be tasked, among other things, with representing all students in the master’s program, establishing partnerships with recruiting organizations, and securing the funding essential to the association’s development.

-Testimonials from former students
+Testimonials from Former Students

 Jérôme Ferrando